On their debut record, the Seattle quartet deliver an assured and stellar effort by imagining themselves in another specific rainy region.

 This week's Throwaway Style is a three-for-one deal in celebration of the book's release: A review by Martin Douglas, an interview with author Kat Gardiner, and a Little Wonder-themed mix, curated by Gardiner.

 On a special Friday edition of Throwaway Style, Martin Douglas explores the new album from the Seattle grunge (not "neo-grunge") trio.

-This week's Review Revue spotlights the album The Axeman's Jazz by Beasts of Bourbon.
+This week's Review Revue spotlights the album Behind The Realms of Madness by Sacrilege.
 See what KCMU DJs thought back in the day.